 Professor Bernard Schutz

 I was born and educated in the USA, and came to Cardiff for my first academic teaching position as a lecturer in 1974.
-I had obtained my PhD in Physics from the California Institute of Technology in 1971, and had done postdoctoral work at Cambridge University and at Yale University before coming to Cardiff.
+I had obtained my PhD in Physics from the California Institute of Technology in 1971, supervised by Kip Thorne.
+I also had done postdoctoral work at Cambridge University (in the groups of Stephen Hawking and Martin Rees) and at Yale University (James Bardeen) before coming to Cardiff.

-I retired from that position in 2014 and returned to Cardiff to help set up the new Data Innovation Research Institute, one of several University Research Institutes at Cardiff University.
-I stepped down from the directorship in 2017 but remain a member of the DIRI.
+I retired from the AEI in 2014 and returned to Cardiff with a 50% professorship to help set up the new Data Innovation Research Institute, one of several University Research Institutes at Cardiff University.
+I stepped down from the directorship in 2017.
+I continue as an Emeritus Director of the AEI.

 My research has been recognised by election to a number of learned societies,